d-go/quick-settings-avatar/README.md

 ## Features

-You can choose the placement of the avatar to be either in the right side of the left one:
+You can choose the placement of the avatar to be either in the right side or the left one:
 |Left side|Right side|
 |--|--|
 |<img src="images/avatar-quick-settings-light.png" alt="QuickSettings-Avatar Left">|<img src="images/avatar-quick-settings-light-right.png" alt="QuickSettings-Avatar Right">|